What is ERP Software?

 Fast-forward nearly 75 years, and you have ERP software solutions covering every single operation within the biggest enterprises in the world.
 That includes business intelligence, sales force automation, marketing automation, and ecommerce.

 What are the different types of ERP software solutions?

-Cloud-based software is hosted on the vendor’s servers and accessed online.Cloud-based ERP
+Cloud-based business management software is hosted on the vendor’s servers and accessed online.Cloud-based ERP

-Traditional on-premise software is installed locally, on a company’s own server.On-premise ERP
+Traditional on-premise ERP software is installed locally, on a company’s own server.On-premise ERP

-Cloud or broswer-based ERP software systems in 2021
+Cloud or browser-based ERP software systems in 2021

 The growth of ERP solutions over the last century has fuelled the demand for more accessible products.
 Cloud-based ERP is perfect for SME’s looking for a more affordable, and easy to implement solution.